 Science: Wieland isolated in 1918 a pure crystalline compound from lobelia called lobeline (Curtis et al., 1926).
 Lobeline is a piperidine alkaloid and is thought to be partially responsible for the pharmacological properties of lobelia (Felpin et al., 2004).
 It has been found to stimulate respiration and to relax lung tissue (Liljestrand, 1951; Felpin et al., 2004), therefore supporting lobelias traditional role as a treatment for respiratory disorders.

 Safety: Medium-high.
-It can be poisonous if taken in large doses.
 Be especially cautious regarding dose while taking lobelia, especially if taking sedative drugs.